Kino Babylon: Restoration (1999–2001)

 The two-year redevelopment of the Babylon began in 1999.
-It cost ten million Marks and was mainly funded by the Germany government.
+It cost ten million Marks and was mainly funded by the German government.
 Lottery development funds of two million Euros were given for the seats and technical equipment.
 The roof and the ceiling of the large auditorium were refurbished.
 Wooden joists in the ceiling, which were no longer able to support the weight, were replaced by steel girders and a new roof was erected over them.
 The front of the building was also restored.

 The aim of the restoration was not to return the building to how it looked at a particular point in time, but to keep various elements from throughout the building's history.
 The foyer was returned to how it was when the building opened in 1928 and the auditorium was renovated to its 1948 style, with plush seating and stucco and gilded details.
 The building was originally used as both a cinema and a theatre and therefore had a back stage area behind the screen.
 This was where new smaller auditorium was built as part of the restoration.
 The orchestra pit of the large auditorium was restored, so that a chamber orchestra can play live music during screenings of silent films.
 In 1999, the 70-year-old J. D. Philipps cinema organ was restored.
 It is the only cinema organ in Germany that is still played in its original location.

 In May 2001 the reopening of the auditorium took place with the film Othello by Orson Welles.
 In 2002 the "Berlin film art Babylon" association was awarded the "Silver Hemisphere" by the German Foundation for Monument Protection.
 The architects Joachim Roemer and Klaus Meyer-Rogge were honoured for saving a "key building of cinema architecture".

 The restored cinema organ was relaunched on 26 May 2001 at a screening of The Golem: How He Came into the World.
 This was followed by a series of silent film concerts with the pianist Stephan von Bothmer.